ydsxiong/summingservice/README.md

 # Following 12factor app best practices
-1. build on one codebase full tracked from: https://github.com/ydsxiong/summingservice.git
+1. built on one codebase following TDD style, and is full tracked from: https://github.com/ydsxiong/summingservice.git.

 2. Dep is being used for dependencies management for developing and building the microservice